-How is your teen or child supposed to get a job and earn money without a driver’s license?
-I’ve got 9 strategies for how your teen can earn money, with minimal transportation help from you.
+How is your teen or child supposed to get a job without a driver’s license?
+9 strategies for your teen to earn money, with minimal transportation help from you.

 What if your kid needs to start making money – like yesterday – but they don’t have a driver’s license (and you don’t feel like playing Miss Daisy’s chauffeur all weekend long)?

 I don’t have to drive home to you the fact that your child taking on a part-time job of some sort will teach them huge sums of money lessons (one of the many pros and cons of getting a job in high school).

 Not to mention, how nice it will be for them to get their hands on the green stuff without the source being your own personal wallet (that’ll be a first!).